Wacom-Developer/personal-knowledge-library/docs/knowledge/base/queue.md

 `MessageStats(publish: int | None = None, publish_details: knowledge.base.queue.MessageRate | None = None, deliver: int | None = None, deliver_details: knowledge.base.queue.MessageRate | None = None, ack: int | None = None, ack_details: knowledge.base.queue.MessageRate | None = None)`
 :   Represents statistics related to message publishing, delivery, and acknowledgments.

-    This class is used to store statistics about messages such as their publish count, delivery count, acknowledgment count, and the corresponding details about rates.
+    This class is used to store statistics about messages such as their publication count, delivery count, acknowledgment count, and the corresponding details about rates.
     It serves as a structured model for handling message statistics data.